oleg-putseiko/eslint-config-woofmeow/README.md

 > Includes the preset `base-legacy`

 ### Next.js preset

+This preset includes a configuration specific to projects using Next.js.

 To include this preset in your ESLint configuration, add it as an extension: